janscience/adaptationprimer/lifac/README.md

-Three types of *f-I* curves are useful for quantifying adapting neuronal responses: (i) the onset *f-I* curve of the unadapted neuron, (ii) the steady-state *f-I* curve, and (iii) adapted *f-I* curves, i.e. onset *f-I* curves measured for a preadapted neuron.
+Three types of *f-I* curves are useful for quantifying adapting neuronal responses: (i) the onset *f-I* curve of the unadapted neuron, (ii) the steady-state *f-I* curve, and (iii) adapted *f-I* curves, i.e. onset *f-I* curves measured for a preadapted neuron (Benda and Herz, 2003).

 For the first two we loop over a range of stimulus values (`inputs`), set the stimulus to the input values, integrate the model for several